Sep 24, 2024

 Director Gou Young Koh was selected to become a Member of The National Academy of Sciences, Republic of Korea

-Newly elected members Chan Sup Chung, Jang Ok Cho, Gou Young Koh, and Hee-Jong Koh were presented with membership certificates in the NAS Grand conference room on July 15, 2022.“Merlin” serves as a gatekeeper in new blood vessel formation
+Newly elected members Chan Sup Chung, Jang Ok Cho, Gou Young Koh, and Hee-Jong Koh were presented with membership certificates in the NAS Grand conference room on July 15, 2022.June 10, 2022

 Led by Dr. Jung Hyun Bae and Professor Gou Young Koh, researchers at the Center for Vascular Research within the Institute for Basic Science (IBS) discovered that a protein called Merlin is indispensable for tip EC induction by regulating intracellular VEGFR2 downstream signaling during sprouting angiogenesis.